tldr-pages/tldr/pages/osx/brew.md

 > Package manager for macOS.

-- Search for available formulas:
+- Search for available formulas and casks:

 `brew search {{text}}`